- 1 Panorama S

 - 14 Specifications

-The Panorama II DVR (Panorama 2) was released in early 2013.
-This DVR is manufactured the Korean company Powerucc.
-This camera is one of the top performing cameras in 2013.
-It has excellent video quality during the day and good video quality at night.
+The Panorama II DVR (Now sold as the Panorama S) was released in early 2013.
+This DVR is manufactured by the Chinese company Shenzhen Onstar Technology Co.
+Ltd. This camera has excellent video quality during the day and good video quality at night.
 The camera records 1080p at 30fps and comes with Wide Dynamic Range (WDR) to provide good night recording.

 Overall, video quality is very good but there have been some items to be aware of.
 Night videos are a little bit grainy but this allows for more details to be captured.
 Also in very dark areas there appears to be a violet “fog”.
-Both of these are minor and video quality is actually one of the best available in 2013.
 Bitrate is a reasonable 12Mbps as well (later firmware versions have increased this bitrate upto 21Mbps, but 15Mbps appears to be the ideal balance between quality and size).
 The PanoramaII uses a CSR Zoran Coach 12P ZR364242BCCG Processor and a Sony Exmor IMX122LQJ CMOS sensor.
 Note that while the camera does come with parking mode, it must be activated manually via the touch screen.

 The PanoramaII has a 2.7″ touch screen, G-sensor, parking mode and an external GPS is available.
 An interesting feature is that you can power it from a 12V power source or 5V Micro USB.
 Note that powering from 5V Micro USB will not start up the camera for automatic recording when power is supplied to this socket.
 The 5V source is mainly designed when using at home to view video files on the camera or TV screen via an AV cable.
 You could also record manually by pushing the record button.
 Some owners have indicated that the “event” setting is too sensitive and locks too many files.